-Gustave Ferbert made this day a very important date in Michigan football history.
-Gustave “Dutch” Ferbert coached his first game on Saturday, October 2, 1897 and became the first Michigan alumnus to coach his alma mater.
-His team defeated Michigan Normal (later Eastern Michigan University) by a score of 24-0 that day.
-Dutch was off to a good start and things were about to get even better for Michigan football!
+October 2nd is an important day in Michigan Football History because it is the day that Gustave Ferbert took charge of Michigan Football.
+Gustave “Dutch” Ferbert coached his first game on Saturday, October 2, 1897.
+He also became the first Michigan alumnus to coach his alma mater on this historic day.
+His team defeated Michigan Normal (later Eastern Michigan University) by a score of 24-0 in Ann Arbor.
+Dutch was off to a good start and things were about to get even better for the Michigan Football program!

 Ferbert played for his bellowed Wolverines from 1893 to 1896.
 The rosters for these years listed him as a halfback/end.
 Dutch was an excellent player and so were many of his teammates.
 Look at the impressive accomplishments by Gustave Ferbert and his teammates from 1893 to 1896:

 Gus Ferbert’s Class of 1897 won more games in four years than any previous graduating class in Michigan football history.
 Their winning percentage was almost eighty-four percent (.838).
 These guys could play!
 The Wolverine footballers of the Class of 1897 set the bar very high for future players and teams!

 According to the Bentley Historical Library, Michigan’s Student-Alumni Advisory Board (of which Ferbert was a member) determined that only former students would coach the football team.
 The popular Ferbert was elected by this body to replace William Ward who had coached the team to a record of 9-1-0 in 1896.
 The rest as they say is history, albeit a short history.
 (See link below.)